adamburkegh/toothpaste/README.md

 The technique is explained formally in *Burke, A., Leemans, S. J. J., & Wynn, Moe Thandar.
 (2021).
 Discovering Stochastic Process Models By Reduction and Abstraction.
 International conference on applications and theory of Petri nets and concurrency*.
 [This blog post](https://adamburkeware.net/2021/08/02/toothpaste.html) gives a quick overview.
 It's also the subject of ongoing research.

+# Running

+## Windows CLI
+From version 0.9.3.0, a `toothpaste-win-exe-version.zip` file is included in the release.
+When unzipped it contains a self-contained executable file and a Python wrapper.

+`bin\toothpaste.exe` is a command line application.
+See the help included using `toothpaste --help`.

+## Python
+`scripts/toothpaste.py` is a Python wrapper using pm4py. pm4py will need to be available in the Python environment and `toothpaste.exe` on the PATH.
+It invokes the toothpaste miner using the CLI and returns a pm4py Petri net.
+The script can also be copied as a starting point for more sophisticated use if needed.

+## Development-like environment

+`scripts/red.sh data/exercise1.xes` invokes the Toothpaste Miner prototype, outputting `var/exercise1.png` and various intermediates.

+`scripts/st.sh exercise` invokes the miner on a DCDT file and outputs a probabilistic process tree.

+The test scaffold entry point is `ModelRunner.java`

+The reporting entry point is `SPNDiscoverReporter.java`

+Some scripts for running on Windows and Unix are in `scripts/`.

 # Development Setup and Installation